JDRJ-io/bibleresearcher/client/important_docs/Donate.md

 * **One-time donation** – Any amount, as God leads.
 * **Monthly partner** – Join us for \$10/month and receive a personal Bible profile with notes, highlights, and bookmarks stored in the cloud.
-* **Gift a profile** – Pay it forward by providing a premium profile for someone else.

 **Where Your Gift Goes**
 — Licensing premium Bible translations